-This technique is particularly suited to skaters who already have a good level, and who has confident for backward skate.
+This technique is particularly suited to skaters who already have a good level, and who are confident for backward skate.
 Backward, you keep your supporting foot in line with the trajectory, and the other foot passes in a perpendicular position, well behind the body.
 Your weight is carried forward so you don't lose your balance.
 This brake system is very effective.

 It's also called shuffle or cess-slide.
 It is probably the most advanced and effective technique, but its principle is simple.
 At full speed, the idea is to skid with both feet parallel to each other.
 To do this, the skater makes a turn and takes the curve with the body tilted inward.
 Thus, a slide of several meters takes place without loss of wheels adhesion.
 This specific movement is since 2018 an official discipline of freestyle inline skating.

 We would be curious to hear about your experience and your favourite techniques.
 The comment space is open to you.

 TWO YEAR WARRANTY

 Any problem with one of our products?

 Contact us, they’re under a two year warranty.